D-Leverage

 You can see that the D-Leverage has changed its value across the 3 positions in the following way:

 1. Position nº1 => In this phase there is only one trade open long on the USDCAD, with a nominal leverage of 7:1.
-However, as in our example, the EURUSD is 40% more volatile than the USDCAD, so the position's D-Leverage will be 5.
+However, as in our example, the USDCAD is 40% less volatile than the EURUSD, so the position's D-Leverage will be 5.

 2. Position nº2 => This position is made of two trades with different leverage and volatility.
 To simplify the calculation, let's suppose that the sum of both leverages adjusted to the volatility of the EURUSD, and taking into account the correlation of a long trade on the USDCAD and another short trade on the GBPJPY, D-Leverage is 9.